bangkokrb/rubyconfth/src/practicalities.md

   8. And here is the lobby!<br>![](/images/practicalities/image8.jpg)
 {% endrendercontent %}

-{% rendercontent "section", title: "Money" %}
+{% rendercontent "section_text", title: "Money" %}
   Thailand uses the Thai baht as its currency, 38 THB is approximately 1 USD.
 Credit cards are widely accepted (Visa and Mastercard always work, JCB sometimes, Amex only occasionally).
 That said, taxis, street vendors, and some shops and restaurants will only accept cash, so we do recommend having some cash on you.

   When withdrawing money from an ATM, you will be charged a fixed fee of 220 baht, so it's generally best to withdraw 5,000 THB or 10,000 THB at a time.
 (To USA residents: you can open an ATM-fee-free account online at [Charles Schwab](https://www.schwab.com/public/schwab/banking_lending/checking_account).)
 {% endrendercontent %}

-{% rendercontent "section", title: "Official Party" %}
+{% rendercontent "section_text", title: "Official Party" %}
   The official party is held on Friday evening.
 The venue will be confirmed soon.
 Don't worry about getting lost, we'll provide volunteers to help you make your way to the party from the hotel!

   The party is free for all attendees (simply wear your conference lanyard)!
 {% endrendercontent %}

-{% rendercontent "section", title: "Plugs/Adaptors" %}
+{% rendercontent "section_text", title: "Plugs/Adaptors" %}
   Thailand uses 220V AC and US-style plugs with two thin prongs.
 Before plugging in any devices check your adaptor will work with 220V.
 Many hotels have plugs which also accept European and UK style plugs.
 {% endrendercontent %}

-{% rendercontent "section", title: "Safety and Scams" %}
+{% rendercontent "section_text", title: "Safety and Scams" %}
   Bangkok is generally a safe place but like any large city you should keep your wits about you.

   - The roads in Bangkok and Thailand are very dangerous.
 Always wear a seatbelt and avoid using motorbike taxis.